Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 Red-tailed Hawk in Flight

-Red-tailed Hawk in flight reddish tail in Clear View
+Red-tailed Hawk in flight Reddish Tail in Clear View

 In the nest, the male feeds both the female and the young.
 Occasionally, the female may make short hunting trips.